mbari-org/pbp/pbp-doc/docs/pbp-meta-gen/index.md

 Instructions  below assume you have already installed the package, e.g. `pip install mbari-pbp`.
-Once this is done, you can proceed to the main program [pbp-hmb-gen](../pbp-hmb-gen/index.md).
+Once this is done, you can proceed to the main program [pbp hmb-gen](../pbp-hmb-gen/index.md).

 ## Overview